What's Your Favorite Clam Chowder?

-Many people who come to my site are looking for “the definitive recipe for whatever it might be:brownies, yellow cake, beef stew, etc. The truth is that there are very few definitive recipes.
+Many people who come to my site are looking for "the definitive recipe for whatever it might be: brownies, yellow cake, beef stew, etc. Unfortunately, the truth is that there are very few definitive recipes.

-Recipes are rarely set in stone, and chefs and home cooks around the world vary ingredients based on availability and personal taste.
+Recipes are rarely set in stone, and chefs and home cooks worldwide vary ingredients based on availability and personal taste.

-The broad definition of “chowder” is a seafood soup or stew, usually containing potatoes.
+The broad definition of "chowder" is a seafood soup or stew, usually containing potatoes.
 According to that definition, any soup containing clams and potatoes is technically a clam chowder.
-That’s not to say that there aren’t distinct types of clam chowder out there, as well as folks willing to go to blows over which type is the best.
+That's not to say that there aren't distinct types of clam chowder out there and folks willing to go to blows over which type is the best.

-As far as I’m concerned, “the best” is the one that you like.
-I have my own preference, and it might not be the same as yours, but any soup or stew with potatoes and clams is really okay in my book.
+As far as I'm concerned, "the best" is the one you like.
+I have my preference, and it might not be the same as yours, but any soup or stew with potatoes and clams is okay in my book.